 Those soft green hills, the ledged sea-cliffs, the shallow lochs, those curving sweeps of sand… the story of them all can be traced back, and much of the story goes back around 390 million years, to a time when the present-day rocks of Orkney were being laid down as sediment on the bed of an ancient lake.

-Meanwhile an invaluable starting-point for finding out more about Orkney is the VisitOrkney website.
-There you can find information about getting to Orkney, travelling around when you’re here, where to stay, what to see, and much else besides.
+An invaluable starting-point for finding out more about Orkney is the VisitOrkney website.
+You can find information about getting to Orkney, travelling around the islands, where to stay, what to see, and much else besides.

 Another good place to start is the new Orkney.com website, with information and links to many aspects of the islands.

 The islands’ newspaper The Orcadian, publishes news, features and weather updates on the web, its site including Sky Notes and a link to its monthly magazine Living Orkney.

 For history, archaeology and folklore, a widely-admired site is the Orkneyjar one.
 The site has been built up over the years by Sigurd Towrie as a labour of love, and includes the very latest information about current archaeological digs.